-

 We stand for schools that are independent and belong to the communities they serve.

-An environment where learning is nurtured by cultural identity, traditional language and a sense of belonging to place.
+An environment where learning is nurtured by cultural identity, traditional language and a sense of belonging to place should be fostered.

-We want schools that break down the barriers that prevent Koori kids from engaging in education.
+We want schools that break down the barriers that prevent Indigenous kids from engaging in education.

-Enquiry into NESA [New South Wales Education Standards Authority] and the VRQA [Victorian Registration and Qualifications Authority] re the closure of Indigenous friendly schools and/or the obstruction of their formation.
+We demand inquiries into the NESA [New South Wales Education Standards Authority] and the VRQA [Victorian Registration and Qualifications Authority] in relation to the closure of Indigenous friendly schools and/or the obstruction of their formation.

 -